munhitsu/cr3components/README.md

 cr3components
 =============
-various legacy components and

-a good mine of code snippets
+various legacy django components and a gold mine for code snippets